copsTvFan/cops-episode-guide/guide.md

   husband who was a bike cop on the force and how great it is to be married to another cop.
 She aids in the arrest of a robber who attacked his intended victim with a pipe and tried to choke him.
-- Officer Dobscha responds to a report of a six-foot alligator discovered on a homeowner's back porch.
+- (5:22 PM Assistance Call) Officer Bill Dobscha and Officer Donald Wooldridge respond to a report of a six-foot alligator discovered on a homeowner's back porch.
 - While participating in an undercover sting operation targeting car thieves, Officer McNeil observes a group of individuals attempting to burglarize a decoy vehicle.